koodikulma-fi/mix-dom/README.md

 - Refactored to use new "data-signals" base.
 Not tested at all.
 Not likely to work 100% correctly currently.
 - Note.
 Tried changing Routines to static classes from direct export functions but fattened the MixDOM.module.js size from 61.4KB to 64.0KB.
 Changed back.

+## QUICK TODO
+- Refactor COMPONENT MIXIN usage base, according to "mixin-types" approach.
+- Start testing to make basic things work.
+- Make the new modifications for REMOTE components.
+- The TYPE refines and FIXES.

 ## MixDOM

 MixDOM is a state based DOM rendering library for JavaScript/TypeScript.
 It provides a flexible framework for building user interfaces all the way up to complex application with several laterally interrelated parts - using contexts with their data and signals from "data-signals".
 Get the most out of MixDOM by using a JSX compiler and TypeScript.